Penguinazor/claret.tech/_posts/2017-09-27-launch-claret-tech.md

 - Homepage, where you can find all my information
 - A blog, where you can read posts like this one about my fields of activity
 - A paper page, where you can find and download all my publicly released documents and whitepapers
+- A Involvements page, where you can find the list of companies and organizations I am involved with
 - A press page, where you can find articles I am mentioned in
 - A media page, where you can watch video or download pictures of me
 - A contact form